Saturday, 11 November 2023

 stealth-given to any eager patched-faith

-passerby as a form of last bitter
+passerby as a form of last bitter.

-penance to sit on the stoop, eventide
+penance to sit on the stoop, eventide,

-and the chastened violet time of the end—
+the chastened violet time of the end—

 made the people’s street poet a writer: